Wolverator/RendersToSpritesConverter/Readme.md

 ## How to use:

-1) download 2 files:
+1) Download 2 files:
    - RendersToSpritesConverter.py
-   - RendersToSpritesConverterLauncher.bat
+   - Launcher.bat
-2) run Launcher.bat and inspect interface, labels, settings and settings' hints
+2) Run Launcher.bat and inspect interface, labels, settings and settings' hints
 3) Use :D